Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 6. Limit form fields or simplify checkout flows

-No matter where they are in the buyer’s journey, you have to make it as frictionless as possible for visitors to take the next step.
-In the earlier stages, they likely don’t have much of a relationship with or commitment to your brand, i.e., they’ll be less willing to fill out long forms and the like, even in exchange for free resources.
-In the later stages of the customer journey when they’re ready to buy, it wouldn’t be smart to make them jump through hoops to follow through.
+No matter where visitors are in the buyer's journey, you have to make it as frictionless as possible for them to take the next step.
+In the earlier stages, they likely don't have much of a relationship with or commitment to your brand, meaning they'll be less willing to fill out long forms and the like, even in exchange for free resources.
+In the later stages of the customer journey, when they're ready to buy, it wouldn't be smart to make them jump through hoops to complete the purchase.

 For instance, with your checkout flow, limit the number of clicks it takes to complete a purchase:

-• Add the desired quantity of items to the cart (e.g., some small tweaks to Dr. Squatch’s quantity selector led to an increase of up to 54% in revenue per user)
+• Add the desired quantity of items to the cart (some small tweaks to Dr. Squatch's quantity selector led to an increase of up to 54% in revenue per user)

 • Apply promo codes